PRE/POST DIETA

 (Your crown chakra is more open)Avoid ice, or very cold drinks (too shocking for the system)

-No deep or therapeutic massage (gentle touch only)
+No deep or therapeutic massage (try not to hug or touch anyone)

 No intense physical exercise (gym, heavy cardio, weightlifting)